Equivariant aspects of singular instanton Floer homology

 \begin{definition} For a $\Z$-graded vector space $V_*$, the sign homomorphism $\epsilon:V_*\to V_*$ is defined by $\epsilon(a)=(-1)^{k}a$ where $a$ is a homogeneous element of $V_*$ with grading $k$. $\diamd$ \end{definition}

 While $i$ and $p$ in \eqref{equiv-triangle} preserve gradings, $j$ has degree $-1$.
-It is clear from the definitions that all chain complexes here are defined over the graded ring $\Z[x]$ and all chain maps are $\Z[x]$-module homomorphisms.
+It is clear from the definitions that all chain complexes here are defined over the graded ring $\Z[x]$ and all chain maps are $\Z[x]$-module homomorphisms, up to homotopy.
 We call \eqref{equiv-triangle} the {\it large equivariant triangle} associated to the $\cS$-complex $(\widetilde C_*,\widetilde d)$.

 There is another exact triangle associated to an $\cS$-complex $\widetilde C_*$.
 Multiplication by $x$ defines an injective chain map from $(\hrC_*,\widehat d)$ to itself and the quotient complex is isomorphic to $(\widetilde C_*,\widetilde d)$.
 In particular, we have a triangle of the following form which induces an exact triangle at the level of homology: